chinmay-annadate/to-do-list/README.md

-# To Do List app using Express.js, EJS and MongoDB
+# To Do List app using Express.js and EJS
 - Dynamic creation of lists
+- MongoDB used as database